CPC Definition - Subclass G10L

 This place covers:

-- recognition, identification of a speaker
+- Recognition, identification of a speaker

-- verification, authentication of a speaker
+- Verification, authentication of a speaker

-- feature extraction, dialog, prompts, passwords for identification
+- Dialog, prompts, passwords for identification

-- identification in noisy condition
+- Identification in noisy condition

-- impostor detection
+- Imposter detection

 Attention is drawn to the following places, which may be of interest for search: